thequietlife/CTI-101/assets/writing with clarity.md

 ### 02 | The Body

+* Good communication can be broken into three parts: audience, structure, message

 🟩 Audience <br>
 🟩 Structure <br>
 🟩 Message <br>

-“The audience is the judge“ Aristotle <br>

 🟩 Audience <br>
+* “The audience is the judge“ Aristotle - 👑 the audience is the king, someone that you need to influence
+* **Who is your reader?** A newspaper has sections on politics, sport and knows those readers, each is a distinct reader
+* Aim is to communicate with them not at them

+**Audience** can be broken up into three parts:

-Knowledge
+1️⃣ Knowledge <br>
-Priorities
+2️⃣ Priorities <br>
-Tone
+3️⃣ Tone <br>

-Knowledge
-Concrete understanding (acronyms)
+**Knowledge**:
+* Understand what your reader definitely knows e.g. acronyms
+* Exposure
+* Bias and opinions

+🏈 The Knowledge Gap: Ron Aldridge (?) in the 1960s was tasked with growing interest in college football.
+He figured out how to make people care about college football.
+He realised it was the knowledge gap that was the problem.
+ - Give them the backstory, the backstory of the star quarterback
+ - Talk about the rivalries, why there were tensions between the quarterbacks
+ - The camera would pan to the biggest supporters in crowd.
+This is still done now
+ - This approach became the default

+* Define the term - e.g. denial of service attacks - a distributed denial of the service attack is da d a da - quick defn
+* Give a quick definition
+* Requisite back story

 Exposure
-Bias and opinions

-Give them the backstory.
-College football analogy.
-Camera pans to fans in crowd.
-Why tensions between the quarterbacks.

-Define the term - e.g. denial of service attacks - a distributed denial of the service attack is da d a da - quick defn

-Quick deft.
-Requisite back story

 Priorities
 Agenda